vimc/montagu-ci/README.md

     $ vagrant up montagu-ci-server

-(Note: the first run may take up to 10 minutes, more on a slow connection as there is a lot to download).
+**Note:** the first run may take up to 10 minutes, more on a slow connection as there is a lot to download.
+Provisioning (not including downloading) takes about 2-3 minutes, and there is a further 1-2 minutes of maintenence after the server starts up while teamcity starts its systems.

 To create and start a TeamCity build agent, run `vagrant up` with one of the agent names;